 The second part of the programme, the Research Thesis, is available in part time mode only. estimated to take two to three years.
 It aims to develop advanced research expertise.
-Students will initially complete a research planning and preparation stage to include a full research proposal, a systematic review protocol, reflective essay and a verbal presentation.
+Students will initially complete a research planning and preparation stage to include a summary of a completed literature review (usually systematic), a reflective essay, a full research proposal and a verbal presentation.
 This will need to be passed to progress to the research thesis stage of the doctorate.
-The doctorate then includes a research thesis where students will conduct a systematic literature review and a full empirical study, and a reflective process report.
+The doctorate then includes a research thesis where students include the full literature review and a full empirical study, and a reflective process report.
 Students will be given the opportunity to undertake a 360 degree feedback assessment as part of the reflective process.
-Students will be encouraged to aim for publication of both the systematic literature review and empirical study in peer reviewed journals.
+Students will be encouraged to aim for publication of both the literature review and empirical study in peer reviewed journals.